timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 ## Quality control

 Before running commands to filter/quality check, run the below line before and after to count the number of variants and number of individuals/samples.
-This should tell you if alterations remove data or not.
+This should tell you if alterations remove data or not (using `.bim` will give you the number of variants and `.fam` will give you the number of samples).

 ```
 wc -l 0.01_ff.bim
 wc -l 0.01_fully_filtered.fam
 ```

 Next, we will run the code below. `--geno 0.05` filters out variants with high rates of missing genotypes, while `--mind 0.05` does the same but for samples.
 Using 0.05 specifies to remove variants or samples with missing genotype call rates > 5%. `--hwe 1e-6` filters out all variants which have Hardy-Weinberg equilibrium exact test p-value below the provided threshold.
 Lastly, `--maf 0.01` filters out all variants